21 Sights in Ascoli Piceno, Italy (with Map and Images)

 Show sight on map

-The Malatesta fort is a fortified work of urban defense of the city of Ascoli Piceno.
+Fort Malatesta is a fortified work of urban defense of the city of Ascoli Piceno.
 Built near the banks of the Castellano stream and the Cecco bridge, an obligatory step for those who entered the city from the east, it was rebuilt on the remains of previous architecture erected over the centuries.

 Wikipedia: Forte Malatesta (IT)